anishLearnsToCode/java-wac-batch-32/README.md

 [linkedIn](https://www.linkedin.com/in/anishsachdeva1998/).

 ## Environment Setup
-we need to install and configure a few things before we can write and run any Java code.
+We need to install and configure a few things before we can write and run any Java code.
 To write Java code we need the Java runtime environment (JRE) and the Java Development Kit.

 ### 1. Install the Java Development Kit (JDK)